ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 Hype is used to help push beatmaps forward to nomination; similar to how Star Priority was previously used.
 Once a beatmapset receives 5 Hype, it becomes eligible for Nomination.
 Please note the following:

 - Each user has a limited supply of hype (5 per month to start).
-  - You will regain a hype 30 days after that one hype was used.
+  - You will regain a hype 30 days after it was used.
 - Hype can only be used after playing through a difficulty from a beatmapset.

 ### Nomination

 Nomination is similar to the previous modding system.
 A beatmap must receive 2 nominations from two [Beatmap Nominators](/wiki/Beatmap_Nominators) before being automatically moved to the qualification stage.
-Beatmaps must have all Suggestions and Problems resolved before it can get ranked.
+Beatmaps must have all suggestions and problems resolved before it can get ranked.
 BN/QAT now can reset nominations by posting a problem in the discussion field.

 ### Kudosu!